kusterlab/curve_curator/README.md

 Q: Where can I get more information and help?

 A: We added many additional information to the [supplementary text](https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-023-43696-z/MediaObjects/41467_2023_43696_MOESM1_ESM.pdf 'supplementary text') of the original CurveCurator publication starting from page 13.
+If you have further suggestions or questions, please leave an issue message.
+We are happy to help you out.